MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 ## Version 1.2 Preview 1 (1.2.0-preview1)

-In an existing Windows App SDK 1.1 Stable app, you can update your Nuget package to 1.2.0-preview1 (see the **Update a package** section in [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).
+In an existing Windows App SDK 1.1 (from the stable channel) app, you can update your Nuget package to 1.2.0-preview1 (see the **Update a package** section in [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).

 For the updated runtime and MSIX, see [Downloads for the Windows App SDK](./downloads.md).